Julian Bradley (politician): Political career

 In 2002, after a conversation with his mother over the subject of abortion, Bradley came to the conclusion that he was a Republican.
 His campaign website and press releases acknowledged this as a pivotal moment in his life.

 He made his first attempt at elected office in 2010 when he ran for Wisconsin State Assembly in the 95th assembly district, but was defeated in the Republican primary.
 Despite his primary defeat, he continued working as an organizer and volunteer with the Republican Party of Wisconsin through the general election and became acquainted with Bill Feehan.
 Feehan planned to seek election as chairman of the La Crosse County Republican Party in 2011 and asked Bradley to join his ticket as vice chair.
 Bradley agreed and they were elected together.
 Less than a year later, Feehan stepped down to run for State Senate and Bradley was chosen as his successor.
 Bradley was chairman of the La Crosse County Republican Party from 2011 through 2014, when he stepped down to make another attempt at elected office.
 In 2013, he was elected vice chair of the state Republican Party for the 3rd congressional district and was ex officio a member of the state party's executive committee.
 Also in 2013, he was named Charlie Sykes's Right Wisconsin grassroots activist of the year.

 In 2014 he made another run for elected office when he launched a challenge against 32-year incumbent Wisconsin Secretary of State Doug La Follette.
 This time he prevailed in the Republican primary, but he fell 86,000 votes short of Doug La Follette in the general election in a year when Republicans won every other statewide office.

 Following his move to Franklin in 2019, Bradley resumed his political activities and, in 2020, he announced he would be a candidate to replace State Senator Dave Craig, who was not seeking re-election.
 Four other candidates ultimately also joined the Republican primary contest for the safely-Republican senate seat, but Bradley distinguished himself with strong endorsements from established Republicans in the state party, including two of the three assemblymembers whose districts were contained within the boundaries of the 28th senate district—Ken Skowronski and Chuck Wichgers—as well as former Republican governor Scott Walker.
 Bradley prevailed with 40% of the vote in the crowded five-person Republican primary.
 He went on to defeat Democrat Adam Murphy in the general election, taking nearly 60% of the vote.

+The 2024 redistricting act drew Bradley out of the 28th Senate district, but Bradley has signaled that he intends to relocate in order to maintain residency and run for re-election in 2024.